-Root Cause 3: COVID has presented SEL challenges in addition Emergent Bilinguals need to speak to their peers to improve their listening and speaking skills in English.
-There is an increase need to address social emotional health for our school stakeholders and to utilize the whole child approach for students to address trauma, informed care, prevent crisis and decrease negatively impacting student learning.
+Root Cause 3: COVID has presented SEL challenges to include Emergent Bilinguals and at risk population with a need to speak to their peers to improve their listening and speaking skills.
+There is an increase need to address social emotional health and to utilize the whole child approach for students to address trauma, informed care, prevent crisis and decrease negatively impacting student learning.